avast/cactus/README.md

 }
 ```

-But on the server side, you call DAO which gets you class `DbUser`:
+But on a server side, you call DAO which gets you class `DbUser`:

 ```scala
 // def findUser: Option[DbUser] = ???